matpasternak/fpl_22_23/README.md

 	4. Selecting most optimal squads.

 ## Sources
-1. Data used for this project is from Anand Vaastav [FPL Historical Dataset](https://github.com/vaastav/Fantasy-Premier-League)
+1. Data used for this project is from Anand Vaastav [FPL Historical Dataset](https://github.com/vaastav/Fantasy-Premier-League).
-2. Small library  [adjustText](https://github.com/Phlya/adjustText)  used for this project to automatic label placement for  `matplotlib` .
+2. Small library  [adjustText](https://github.com/Phlya/adjustText)  used for this project to automatic label placement for  `matplotlib`.